At a Glance

 - **$\mathcal{L}_{N}$** `[scalar]`: The InfoNCE loss for $N$ samples.

-- **$c_{t}$** `[d]`: The context latent representation (the anchor).
+- **$c_{t}$** `[d]`: The context latent representation.

-- **$x_{t+k}$** `[d]`: The target observation or positive sample.
+- **$x_{t+k}$** `[d]`: The target observation.

 - **$X$** `[N, d]`: The set of $N$ random samples containing one positive sample and $N-1$ negative samples.

-## Framings
+## Dual Framings

 - **Categorical Cross-Entropy (The Classifier View):** The loss $\mathcal{L}_{N}$ is exactly the categorical cross-entropy of classifying the positive sample correctly, with $\frac{f_{k}}{\sum_{X}f_{k}}$ being the prediction of the model.
 This is the most practical framing for implementation.

 - **Mutual Information (The Information Theory View):** Minimizing the InfoNCE loss $\mathcal{L}_{N}$ maximizes a lower bound on mutual information between $c_{t}$ and $x_{t+k}$.
 Specifically, $I(x_{t+k},c_{t})\ge\log(N)-\mathcal{L}_{N}$.
 This bounds the capacity of the representations to encode shared underlying structure.
+This acts as an information bottleneck, preventing the model from fitting noise.

 ## Building the Intuition (Deep Dive)